tzhu0704/s3warmup/README.md

   -b           Run in background mode (using nohup)
-  -j JOBS      Number of parallel jobs (default: 32) -s SIZE      Batch size for progress reporting (default: 10000) -d DIR       Directory to process (required)
+  -j JOBS      Number of parallel jobs (default: 32) -s SIZE      Batch size for progress reporting (default: 10000) -n SIZE      Number of files to process in each hsm_release command (default: 5) -d DIR       Directory to process (required)
 ```